infiniflow/ragflow/api/python_api_reference.md

 ) -> list[DataSet]
 ```

-Retrieves a list of knowledge bases.
+Retrieves a list of datasets.

 ### Parameters